deepanshs/csdmpy/docs/examples/multiple_datasets/meteorological.rst

       }
     }

-This dataset contains two dimension objects representing the `longitude` and `latitude` of the earths surface.
-The dimensions are ``labels`` as
+The dataset contains two dimension objects representing the `longitude` and `latitude` of the earth's surface.
+The respective dimensions are labeled as

 .. doctest::